wp-plugins/triberr-wordpress-plugin/readme.txt

 === Plugin Name ===
 Contributors: Dan Cristo, Andres Hernandez, Dino Dogan
-Tags: triberr, twitter, remote publishing, blogging, guest post, guest posting Requires at least: 2.0.2
+Tags: triberr, twitter, remote publishing, blogging, guest post, guest posting, blog syndication, comment system, reBlog, social media, guest post
+Requires at least: 2.0.2
 Tested up to: 3.1.2
-Stable tag: 1.0.0
+Stable tag: 2.0.1

+What does Triberr Plugin do?

 Sends your post immediately to Triberr without needing to crawl your RSS feed.
-Allows tribemates to view your post in their Tribal Stream.
-Allows you to send and receive guest posts to your blog through Triberr.
+Allows tribemates to view your post in their Tribal Stream thereby saving them time and increasing the likelihood of them sharing your post.
+Allows you to send and receive guest posts to your blog through Triberr (reBlog/syndication function) Pulls Bio/pic/social information from your Triberr profile and ensures every reBlog has proper attribution.
+Installs a unified view of all comments made across every instance of syndicated content.

 == Description ==

 Triber
 This is an all-in-one plugin for members of Triberr.com.
 This is meant to seamlessly integrate your blog with Triberr so that it can send and receive posts, comments and guest posts.
-*More info:*
+**More info:**

 * [Triberr](http://triberr.com/blog.php?post=24560)